 IllegalArgumentException Thrown when release is not compatible with the associated scheduler.
-Also when this schedulable is no-heap and release is located in heap memory.
+Also when this schedulable may not use the heap and release is located in heap memory.

 IllegalAssignmentError when this object cannot hold a reference to release or release cannot hold a reference to this.